wal-058/stock-tracker/DECISIONS.md

 ## What would you do with more time?

-- Integrate the **live Alpha Vantage API** if more test capacity was available.
 - Add **input sanitation** and use libraries like `react-toastify` for better user feedback.
 - Implement **pagination**, since loading all stocks repeatedly would be costly in terms of both **performance** and **API usage**.
 - Add **loading skeletons** to improve perceived performance.
-- Add **debouncing** to prevent excessive API hits during search.
-- Finally, implement **JWT-based authentication** so we could have users and store their personalized data like Watchlists.
+- Finally, a implement **JWT-based authentication** so we could have users and store their personalized data like Watchlists.

 ---